 Looking at the overall costs of running a fridge over a decade, a few things become clear.
 Those things are:

-- Bigger fridges cost more to run and purchase, but their cost per litre of capacity is lower in a lot of cases – sometimes by around $3 a litre!
+- Bigger fridges cost more to purchase, but their cost per litre of capacity is lower in some cases.

 - Total cost of ownership of a four-star versus a five-star model can vary by around $300!

 While everyone’s circumstances are different, a telling ratio to calculate is the total cost over a decade, divided by your fridge’s capacity.
-It appears to be at its best in the three-star range, and slowly creeps up as you opt for a more efficiency fridge, and hence pay a much higher initial price.
-One thing’s for sure though, and that’s that one and two star models’ costs per litre are significantly higher.
+It appears to be at its best in the three-star range, and slowly creeps up as you opt for a more efficienct fridge, and hence pay a much higher initial price.
+One thing’s for sure though, 1.5 star models costs per litre are significantly higher than other models.

 Overall, the total savings between a three-star fridge and four-star one are pretty negligible, but it is worth going for something rated three-stars or better.
 Think about how much you want to spend, along with whether you can afford to pay higher bills along the line, and the degree to which you’re concerned about the environment.
 Thorough consideration of those three points should help you figure out what you want to go with, and which fridge you end up putting in your home.